sagar-46/LeetCode/Easy/README.md

 01.Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.

+13.Given a roman numeral, convert it to an integer.

 14.Write a function to find the longest common prefix string amongst an array of strings.
 If there is no common prefix, return an empty \
 &ensp;&emsp;string "".